Consistency of variational inference for Besov priors in non-linear inverse problems: Variational posterior consistency theorem

 This means the approximation error contracts at the same convergence rates of posterior distributions.
 Thus, combining Theorems \ref{mainthm} and \ref{boundgam}, we have the following theorem. \begin{theorem} Consider $\theta_0$, $K$, $\alpha$, $p$, $\Pi'$, $\Pi_N(\cdot|D_N)$, $\varepsilon_N$, $\gamma_N$ be as defined in Theorem \ref{mainthm}.
 Suppose Condition \ref{con:condreg} holds for forward map $\mathcal{G}$, separable normed linear subspace $(\mathcal{R},\Vert \cdot\Vert _{\mathcal{R}}) = (B_{pp}^b(\mathcal{Z}),\Vert \cdot\Vert _{B_{pp}^b(\mathcal{Z})})$ with some $b<\alpha-\frac{d}{p}$ and finite constants $C_U > 0$, $C_L > 0$ , $\kappa\geq0$, $\mu\geq 0$ and $l \geq 0$.
 Assume that $\alpha + \kappa \geq \frac{d(l+1)}{p}$ and $\theta_0\in B_{pp}^{\alpha}(\mathcal{Z})$ supported in the compact set $K$.
 Then, for variational posterior $\hat{Q}$ defined in \eqref{variationalposterior} with variational set $\mathcal{Q}_E$ in \eqref{GMFinf}, we have

 Moreover, assume that Condition \ref{con:condstab} also holds for $\mathcal{G}$, $\mathcal{R}$, function $F$ and finite constants $C_T > 0$, $\nu\geq 0$.
 Then, we further have

 \end{theorem}

 Our theory implies that convergence rates of the variational posteriors distributions for non-linear inverse problems can reach the same convergence rates of posterior distributions shown in \cite{IntroNonLinear_nickl2023bayesian,agapiou2024laplace} (with a logarithmic factor).
-As illustrated in Section 4 of \cite{agapiou2024laplace}, for the estimation of $\theta_0$ in Besov spaces $B_{pp}^{\alpha}$ with $p\in[1,2)$ in certain cases, the convergence rates obtained in \eqref{prate} and \eqref{rate} using Besov priors are better than the minmax rates using Gaussian priors. \begin{remark} The extra logarithmic factor arises in convergence rates due to the product form of the measures in $\mathcal{Q}_E$.
-We note that Theorem \ref{finalthm} maintains its convergence rates when we extend our variational set from $\mathcal{Q}_G$ to $\mathcal{Q}_{MF}$, which is defined by the push-forward of a standard mean-field family.
+As illustrated in Section 4 of \cite{agapiou2024laplace}, for the estimation of $\theta_0$ in Besov spaces $B_{pp}^{\alpha}$ with $p\in[1,2)$ in certain cases, the convergence rates obtained in \eqref{prate} and \eqref{rate} using Besov priors are better than the minmax rates using Gaussian priors. \begin{remark} The extra logarithmic factor arises in convergence rates due to the product form of the measures in $\mathcal{Q}_E$. {For richer variational families, this logarithmic factor could be eliminated.
+For example, we define the variational family $\mathcal{Q}_E^b$ to be

+where $Q=\bar{Q}|_A$ means that for any measurable set $B$, $Q(B)= \bar{Q}(B\cap A)/\bar{Q}(A)$, that is, the restriction of the measure $\bar{Q}$ on a bounded set $A$.
+It has been proved that with this variational family, we can eliminate the $\log N$ factor when we estimate the upper bound of $\gamma_N^2$ (see Theorem 3.5 in \cite{zu2024consistencyvariationalbayesianinference} and its proof).} Besides, we note that (\ref{prate}) and (\ref{rate}) maintain their convergence rates when we extend our variational set from $\mathcal{Q}_E$ to $\mathcal{Q}_{MF}$, which is defined by the push-forward of a standard mean-field family.
 The set $\mathcal{Q}_{MF}$ is explicitly given by

 which has been extensively utilized in various practical applications, as demonstrated in references \cite{IntroVI_zhang2018advances,IntroVI_blei2017variational,IntroVI_jia2021variational,Jia2023JMLR}. \end{remark}